My Car - History

 If you spend time on Camaro forums like Team Camaro, Firstgens, ThirdGen or CRG, you might have seen a goober that goes by the name 'sleepsinshed'.
 Yes, that's me.
 My real name is Kevin, and this is the story of my 1968 Camaro Rally Sport Convertible.

 I purchased this car in January of 1988.
 After searching all over New England for 2 years looking for a good restoration candidate, I found this one just a few miles down the road.
 The day I went to look at it the temperature was about 20 degrees, so I didn't spend much time crawling under it.
 It was almost exactly what I had been looking for, a convertible RS with a factory 4-speed.
-Truth be told, I would have preferred an SS also, but this car was too good to pass up.
+I would have preferred it to be an SS also, but this car was too good to pass up.

-The next day I drove (okay, pushed) the Camaro into the garage and started cataloging and disassembling it.
+The next day I pushed the Camaro into the garage and started cataloging and disassembling it.

 Based on evidence revealed during the restoration, this is how I believe the car was originally equipped.
 This information was taken from "The Genuine Camaro White Book", second edition.